-- a.
-WMCMH does not routinely practice screening or testing for the presence of substances in one's system.
-WMCMH does not provide on-site testing. - b.
-A substance screening/test is considered a medical/laboratory process.
-The test must be authorized by an authorized Health Service Team Member.
-The test may be requested by any staff member, when the information gained from the substance test would benefit the overall treatment process.
-The service is provided by an external agency. - c.
+- c.
 Clinical Uses for Positive Screening Results: When an individual tests positive for a substance, it is to be seen as an opportunity to re-assess and change the treatment plan for relapse or poor clinical outcome.
-It is not an occasion for clinical consequences, suspension or discharge.
+A single positive screening is not justification for suspension or discharge.
 Just as physicians do not discharge a patient for displaying symptoms of increased blood pressure and mental health clinicians do not suspend a consumer who becomes psychotic or depressed or manic, we do not impose relationship or clinical consequences for continued or return to use.
 At the same time, it is important to allow other natural consequences to play out (i.e., probation violations, loss of license, job related, etc.). - d.
 Individuals who are court ordered to participate in substance use screening must seek testing at an agency other than WMCMH if it is a requirement of the court order.
-The Responsible Care Manager may assist the individual in finding an external substance testing service.
+The Case Holder/designee may assist the individual in finding an external substance testing service.
 WMCMH may request the results of such testing and, when received, should be placed in the consumer's Electronic Record.